NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/K/Kizidhar's Shield.md

 **Frequency** once per day

 **Effect** You place the _kizidhar's shield_ into the ground at the edge of your campsite, which can't be more than 30 feet on a side, then speak the name of the kizidhar shuyookh carved into its handle.
-The shuyookh briefly appears just long enough to make a sweeping gesture, causing sprawling thorns to grow in an unnaturally symmetrical formation around the campsite, protecting it for the next 8 hours with an effect that's otherwise identical to [[Spells/Wall of Thorns|Wall of Thorns]].
-All creatures within the campsite are then immediately affected by a three-action [[Spells/Heal|Heal]] spell cast at 4th rank by the shield.
+The shuyookh briefly appears just long enough to make a sweeping gesture, causing sprawling thorns to grow in an unnaturally symmetrical formation around the campsite, protecting it for the next 8 hours with an effect that's otherwise identical to [[Wall of Thorns|Wall of Thorns]].
+All creatures within the campsite are then immediately affected by a three-action [[Heal|Heal]] spell cast at 4th rank by the shield.
 After 8 hours, the wall rots away, and the shield can be retrieved as an Interact action.

 *Source: Pathfinder Rage of Elements*
 *OGL*